-How much can I get in home improvement grants?
+How much could I get in home improvement grants?

-The vouchers will pay for at least two thirds of eligible measures, up to the value of £5,000.
+The vouchers paid for at least two thirds of eligible measures, up to the value of £5,000.

 For example, if you wanted to install insulation costing £4,000, you would pay £1,320 and the government would give you a voucher for the other £2,680.

-How much of a grant you can get for ‘secondary’ energy-efficient improvements depends on the amount you’ll get for the ‘primary’ measure (insulation or low-carbon heating).
+How much of a grant you could get for ‘secondary’ energy-efficient improvements depended on the amount you received for the ‘primary’ measure (insulation or low-carbon heating).

-Those on the lowest incomes won’t have to pay anything towards their home improvements and could get vouchers of up to £10,000.
-You’ll need to receive certain benefits to qualify (see above).
+Those on the lowest incomes didn't have to pay anything towards their home improvements and could get vouchers of up to £10,000.
+You'd need to receive certain benefits to qualify (see above).

 Does the Green Homes Grant apply to Northern Ireland, Scotland and Wales?

-No, it’s available to homeowners in England only.
+No, it was available to homeowners in England only.

 Can I choose any trader to do Green Homes Grant work?

 Traders must be TrustMark approved or MCS registered to be able to do work in your home covered by the Green Homes Grant scheme.
-You'll need to choose from the government's list of accredited traders in your area.
+You'll need to use one from the government's list of accredited traders in your area.

-By mid-November 2020 1,190 companies were registered to carry out Green Homes Grant work, according to BEIS.
+By mid-February 2021, 938 companies were registered to carry out Green Homes Grant work, according to BEIS.
 However, we've heard reports that some homeowners have struggled to find a trader in their area.
 BEIS told us that more companies are registering every day, including national businesses which have 'substantial capacity to carry out work across the country'.